 What’s the best way to get to Méribel?

-- Pros: Fast – you just can't beat flying for pure speed.
-Geneva airport also offers the greatest selection of airlines, most frequent flight times and lowest prices while airport transfers are the fastest way to reach the ski area – you’ll be at your accommodation’s doorstep in one hour and 15 minutes.
+Fast – You just can't beat flying for pure speed.
+Airport transfers are the fastest way to reach the ski area – you’ll be at your accommodation’s doorstep in 1h15.

 The extensive network of European motorways makes it easy to come to Méribel by car.

 Convenience – you'll have a car to move around resort and even visit neighbouring ski areas.

 Time-consuming – It can take quite a long time to reach the Alps and depending on where you're coming from you may wish to split your journey into more than one day.

 Pollution – As an area that suffers from high levels of air pollution, you should consider the impact of your car's emissions on the environment.